crystallabs/solidus-graphql-schema/README.md

+# Obsolete

+The contents of this repository were obsoleted by recent developments in https://github.com/solidusio-contrib/solidus_graphql_api.

+The repository is kept available for reference.

 # Solidus GraphQL Schema Generator

 This repository provides scripts used to generate (and periodically update) GraphQL files in Solidus extension [solidus_graphql_api](https://github.com/boomerdigital/solidus_graphql_api).